nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Deleting a tutor: `delete-t`

-Deletes a tutor in TutorConnect based on their index number in the tutor list.
+Deletes a tutor from TutorConnect.

 ##### :star: First time users
 {:.no_toc}